boris-yegorov-8/tispr.github.io/source/_posts/2015-08-02-how-to-stop-explain-where-application-version-can-be-found.markdown

 caption:"$TYPE_OF_BUILD $version($build)" ${income_icon_path} +swap -gravity south -composite ${outcome_icon_path}
 ```

-$TYPE_OF_BUILD - it is name of our build. you can remove it or set name of your build. in [Tispr](http://tispr.com) we use CI(go.cd) to setup
+$TYPE_OF_BUILD - it is name of our build.
-value of this variable. we are going to publish a few articles about our Continuous Integration and Continuous Delivery process in future
+And to complete this you might want to automate it and make as a step after building of the app in your Continuous Delivery process.

 *Mission completed*